Remember the heady real estate price jumps over 50% in a single year that some markets saw in the pandemic?

 Rent Changes

 Real estate values aren’t the only thing cooling.
-Rent growth has slowed in most U.S. cities nationwide, and a small but growing minority of cities have seen rents decline in the last quarter, per Rentometer’s quarterly rent report.
+Rent growth has slowed in most U.S. cities nationwide, and a growing minority of cities have seen rents decline in the last quarter, per Rentometer’s quarterly rent report.

 What Drives Hot Housing Markets?